Childcare: Shabbat (10AM-12PM) & High Holidays

 Musical Marching Minyan, a parent-child service for preschoolers: 3rd Shabbat of the month during the school year at 11 AM

 We offer a high-spirited, action packed monthly musical prayer service for children younger than elementary school, but old enough to walk (or be carried by a willing adult!).
 Meets monthly, generally the third Shabbat of the month, during the school year.

-Ginat Shabbat, a parent-child service for children through Grade 1: Saturdays at 11 AM (or 10 AM when there is Musical Marching Minyan) during the school year
+Ginat Shabbat, a family service for children through Grade 1: Saturdays at 11 AM (or 10 AM when there is Musical Marching Minyan) during the school year

-Ginat Shabbat is a garden of delights for pre-schoolers ready to move their little bodies and partake in fun and engaging Shabbat activities.
-This minyan uses its own Siddur, written by one of our congregants.
-The program includes prayer, sharing, and a puppet show highlighting themes from the weekly Torah portion or upcoming holiday.
-Each session features its own kiddush followed by story-telling.
+A parent-child Shabbat service for children up to age 6.
+Ginat Shabbat is a garden of delights for our youngest families ready to move their bodies and take part in fun and engaging Shabbat activities!
+This minyan prays from its own age-appropriate siddur, and the service includes prayer, sharing, and storytelling that highlights themes from the weekly Torah portion or upcoming holiday.
+It is followed by a Kiddush snack.
+On the 3rd Shabbat of the month, we add in the guitar and musical instruments and transform this service into our Musical Marching Minyan: a full-body prayer experience!
 Led by Miss Amy Jo.